jedahan/pucd2035d/Syllabus.md

 An sample of interesting projects and artwork to act as inspiration for the assignments.
 The exercises will help ensure working knowledge to incorporate these elements in future work.

-Depending on the character and interests of the class, we can cover additional topics such as security,
+Depending on the character and interests of the class, we can cover additional topics such as security, embedded systems, functional programming, node-based programming, wireless communication, bitcoin and the blockchain, bittorrent.

 ### Exercises